 Now equip $\R_+^2$ with the metric exclusion ideal $\sR_0^2$ obtained by excluding the origin (equivalently, generated by the Euclidean norm).
-While the Euclidean norm is not homogeneous under the introduced scaling, this ideal is also scaling consistent under our scaling along one component.
-If $\xi=(\xi_1,\xi_2)$ is a random vector in $\R_+^2$, then for each set $(0,\infty)\times (b,\infty)$ with $b>0$ belongs to $\sR_0^2$ and
+While the Euclidean norm is not homogeneous under the introduced scaling, this ideal is nevertheless consistent under scaling along one component.
+If $\xi=(\xi_1,\xi_2)$ is a random vector in $\R_+^2$, then each set $(0,\infty)\times (b,\infty)$ with $b>0$ belongs to $\sR_0^2$ and